Skip to content

 Notes:

-• NEW: High-performance batch processing system
+• High-performance batch processing system with automatic optimization

-• NEW: Prevents leaderstats modification
+• Prevents leaderstats modification

 Batch Performance